BorisKriuk/omsp/README.md

 endpoints.

-This repository contains the reference implementation: a self-hosted, CPU-friendly safety API using a hybrid keyword + zero-shot NLI pipeline.
+This repository contains the reference implementation: a self-hosted, CPU-friendly safety API using a hybrid pipeline.
 It requires no external API keys and returns structured risk assessments in a single JSON response.